Islanders win shootout after losing Lehner

 Craig Anderson made 34 saves and saw his losing streak extended to a career-high 11 games.

-The Islanders went ahead with 11:38 left in the first when Nelson backhanded the rebound of Bailey’s shot over Anderson moments after forcing Zack Smith into a turnover.
+The Islanders went ahead with 11:38 left in the first when Nelson backhanded the rebound of Josh Bailey’s shot over Anderson moments after forcing Smith into a turnover.

-Ottawa tied the game 26 seconds into the second when Gibbons deflected Thomas Chabot’s over Lehner but the Islanders scored the next two goals.
+Ottawa tied the game 26 seconds into the second on a Gibbons deflection over Lehner, but the Islanders scored the next two goals.

 Toews gave the Islanders the lead for good by finishing off a 2-on-1 with Michael Dal Colle 2:34 into the second.
 A little over three minutes later, Lee tipped Nick Leddy’s drive over Anderson.

-Note: EditorsNote: New 4th graf; goal correction in 9th; fixes in 13th, 14th